andorvarsanyi/Covid-19-SQL-Project/README.md

 3. Execute the queries in your SQL environment.
 4. Modify the queries as needed for your specific analysis requirements.

-## Future Enhancements
-- Incorporate data visualizations using tools like Tableau or Power BI.
-- Add more recent data to keep the analysis up-to-date.
-- Expand the analysis to include more specific regional comparisons.

 ## Contributors
 Andor Varsanyi